 Memphis VA Medical Center

-The Regional Medical Center has approximately 700 admissions to the neurology service per year.
+Regional One Health has approximately 700 admissions to the neurology service per year.

 Le Bonheur Children's Hospital

 Founded in 1952, Le Bonheur Children's Hospital is an integral part of the Methodist Healthcare Family and a training site for many University of Tennessee Health Science Center residencies/fellowships.
 A new $340-million hospital building was built in December 2010 to accommodate the over 100,000 patients seen each year.

 Named one of the nation's "Best Children's Hospitals" by U.S. News & World Report, Le Bonheur is the only Level 1 pediatric trauma center in the Mid-South.
 It's neonatal intensive care unit (NICU) provides the highest level of care for the region's critically ill newborns.

 A Magnetoencephalograph was recently installed at the Le Bonheur Children's Hospital for clinical and research use in epilepsy and other neurological disorders.

 St. Jude Children's Research Hospital is primarily a research center to find cures for children with cancer and other catastrophic diseases.
 It draws patients from the MidSouth and from all over the world including approximately 10% of all pediatric brain tumors in North America.

 All five hospitals house state-of-the-art neurological diagnostic facilities including MRI (multiple 1.5 Tesla and one 3 Tesla magnet) and CT scanners.